JacksonBurns/fastprop/paper/paper.md

 For performance metrics retrieved from literature it is assumed that the authors optimized their respective models to achieve the best possible results; therefore, `fastprop` metrics are reported after model optimization using the `fastprop train ... --optimize` option.
 When results are generated for this study using Chemprop, the default settings are used except that the number of epochs is increased to allow the model to converge and batch size is increased to match dataset size and speed up training.
+Chemprop was chosen as a point of comparison throughout this study since it is among the most accessible and well-maintained software packages for molecular machine learning.

 When reported, execution time is as given by the unix `time` command using Chemprop version 1.6.1 on Python 3.8 and includes the complete invocation of Chemprop, i.e. `time chemprop_train ...`.
 The insignificant time spent manually collating Chemprop results (Chemprop does not natively support repetitions) is excluded.
-`fastprop` is run on version 1.0.2 using Python 3.11 and timing values are reported according to its internal time measurement  which was verified to be nearly identical to the Unix `time` command.
+`fastprop` is run on version 1.0.6 using Python 3.11 and timing values are reported according to its internal time measurement  which was verified to be nearly identical to the Unix `time` command.
 The coarse comparison of the two packages is intended to emphasize the scaling of LRs and Deep-QSPR and that `fastprop` is, generally speaking, much faster.
 All models trained for this study were run on a Dell Precision series laptop with an NVIDIA Quadro RTX 4000 GPU and Intel Xeon E-2286M CPU.